A Chirality-Based Quantum Leap: Chirality and Spin Measurements

-Collectively, these observations provide evidence that chiral molecules can behave as magnetic impurities when in proximity to superconductors enabling a wide range of applications of spin-selective transport through superconducting films.
+Collectively, the observations described above provide evidence that chiral molecules can behave as magnetic impurities when in proximity to superconductors, enabling a wide range of potential applications for spin-selective transport through superconducting films.